liqd/adhocracy4/docs/api_caching.md

 - `plans/api.py::PlansListViewSet`
 - `extprojects/api.py::ExternalProjectListViewSet`

-we decided to start caching the endpoints with a redis backend.
+we decided to start caching the endpoints with redis.

 ## Developer Notes